y29r/tome-docs/docs/API.md

 !!! info "Arguments"
 	1. `#!luau Tuple: ...any` &mdash; Any amount of params to pass into the `#!luau Tome:OnDestroy` callbacks.

-Internally calls `#!luau Tome:DestroyAllObjects` and `#!luau Tome:DestroyAllPages`.
-During both states of destruction, the Tome will enter a destroying state, where most attempts at mutation e.g. `#!luau Tome:Add` will throw an error.
+Internally calls [Tome:DestroyAllObjects] and [Tome:DestroyAllPages].
+During both states of destruction, the Tome will enter a destroying state, where most attempts at mutation e.g. [Tome:Add] will throw an error.
 This state is usually very short lived (<0.00001s)

 === "Basic Example"
 	```luau linenums="1" hl_lines="7-7"